377-379 Bury New Road, Prestwich, Manchester M25 1QA

 There can, at times, be a subtle hint of pretentiousness in the whole South Manchester music thing.
 I mean that Chorlton/Didsbury/Withington beards n’ Acid Folk vibe, of which I am wholly guilty of contributing to sometimes.
 Let me tell you people this place is solid, down to earth Manchester in all the wonderful ways we seem to sometimes deny on the South side.
 I got a warm and friendly welcome straight away and, after 15 minutes of chat, a coffee and the story of the shop.
 In that time a number of other punters came in and the place was alive with music, conversation and good humour.
-Interestingly within 30 minutes another well known digger had appeared in the shop, one of the “regulars” and a vinyl aficionado….
+That reminded me of the time I used to attend all those concerts in the U.S. Interestingly within 30 minutes another well known digger had appeared in the shop, one of the “regulars” and a vinyl aficionado….

 Endless Music was opened by Mike in 2000 and currently has around 10,000 albums, 10,000 12″s and over 35,000 7″s, at a very rough estimate.
+Mike himself is a singer and possesses a valid songwriter agreement.
 All genres are covered from Rock, Pop and Soul through to Disco, Soundtracks, 60s, 70s, Reggae, Northern, Jazz, Spoken Word, TV and Film, Rarities, Picture Discs and many more.
 I didn’t actually see any CDs but they may have been lurking in a corner.
 The main room is heaving with racks upon racks of albums and the back room is where you will find the 7″s and where I spent 2 hours digging and playing.

 The prices are very good and the guys will generally do a deal if you’re buying a bag full and why wouldn’t you?.
 Their motto is “shift it” so there is little preciousness regarding holding on to stuff or getting rid of “rarities” at a top price….However this attitude is also matched with a pure love for all forms of music and together it’s a pretty unbeatable attitude.